-Anne Arundel Community College is requesting approval for a new Cloud Computing Certificate.
-Please see the attached proposal to support this request.
+Anne Arundel Community College is requesting approval of a new Cloud Computing Transfer, Associate of Science degree.
+Please see the attached proposal that supports this this request.

-If you have any questions, please contact Dr. Tanya Millner, Provost/Vice President for Learning at tcmillner@aacc.edu or (410) 777-2332.
+If you have any questions, please contact Dr. Tina Smith, Associate Vice President for Learning at ksmith56@aacc.edu or (410) 777-2776.